udexon/Phoom/Why_Phos_Metashellet.md

 4. Highlight vision of projects A to Z. Inter-game communications, 3D next generation social networks.

+## A. Delta Encoding

+### What are the odds of someone discovers video delta encoding to be used in augmented reality?

+Ask readers,
+- Odds of Discovering Delta Encoding Earlier

+Just take static background image, and substract scene with moving human to get foreground.
+Easiest.

+Highlight philosophy to let anyone contribute code.

+Make Phos script to compare Python, C++ and JavaScript, Wasm OpenCV performances.

+Get static background

+Then send only frame deltas.
+Recipient reconstruct images using only deltas, no background.

+## B. Metaprogramming

 Visit learnprogramming askprogrammers and other similar Reddit subs frequently.